patchwork-toolkit/agent-examples/doorplate/README.md

 ### Prerequisites

-You need to install the following dependency: https://github.com/jakubroztocil/httpie (HTTPie is a human friendly alternative to cURL).

-You also need to obtain a USER_ID value, which is the identifier of a specific door plate on the floor.
+You need to obtain a USER_ID value, which is the identifier of a specific door plate on the floor.

 ### Testing the agent